imehr/arc-obsidian-clipper/README.md

 # Arc Obsidian Clipper

 This project provides a custom Arc browser Boost script that allows users to easily clip web content directly into their Obsidian vault.
+It is inspired by and adapted from the original [Obsidian Web Clipper](https://stephango.com/obsidian-web-clipper) created by [Steph Ango](https://stephango.com/).

+## Original Inspiration

+The Arc Obsidian Clipper is based on the bookmarklet version of the Obsidian Web Clipper.
+You can find the original bookmarklet and more information [here](https://stephango.com/obsidian-web-clipper).
+This project adapts the core functionality of the original clipper to work as an Arc browser Boost, providing a seamless experience for Arc users.

 ## Features